Worteks/RC2Matrix/README.md

 mongoexport --collection=users --db=<dbname> --out=rocketchat_users.json -u <dbuser> -p <dbpass>
 ```

-Optionnaly, you can run `./mongofiles_exportall.sh <dbname> <dbuser> <dbpass>` to export files and images (in this repository).
+Optionnaly, if you manually extracted private data, you can run `./mongofiles_exportall.sh <dbname> <dbuser> <dbpass>` to export files and images.
 It will export files in a temporary directory, printed at the end of the script.
+This part is automatically done for public data during `mongo_exportpublic.sh`.

-Instead, you can also run `./mongo_exportpublic.sh <dbname> <dbuser> <dbpass>` to export only public data (all users, public rooms, messages in these public rooms only, attachments mentionned in these messages only).
+Please note that current features are only tested with the `mongo_exportpublic.sh` script focusing only on public data.
+Although most of the migration steps should also work with private data, it is currenlty not tested nor used.

 ## Preparing Synapse server

 On the Synapse server you need an admin account (user/pass) or directly its token.

 You also need an application service.
-To register an application service, add in `homeserver.yaml` :
+To register an application service, add the following to `homeserver.yaml` :
 ```YAML
 app_service_config_files:
 - /your_path/rc2matrix.yaml